global-synchronizer-foundation/cips/cip-24h-signing-delay/cip-XXXX.md

 ## Abstract

-This CIP supports a 24 submission delay between preparing and execution for all CC end-user transactions.
+This CIP supports a 24 hours submission delay between preparing and execution for all CC end-user transactions.
 Specifically this applies to all token standard operations making CC fully compliant with the token standard as well as the CC specific public actions of creating, renewing, and